IndustryFusion/docs/setup.md

 * Memory - 8 GB DDR4.
 * Storage - Minimum, 64 GB.

 Burn the downloaded ISO file in to an USB drive and boot the smartbox from the drive, click 'Elemental Install'.
 Rest of the process is automated untill a new machine appears in the below shown 'Inventory of Machines' page and becomes active.
-The same USB drive can be used again to onboard the devices in case of TMP 2.0 enabled msmartboxes.
+The same USB drive can be used again to onboard the devices in case of TMP 2.0 enabled smartboxes.
 In TPM 2.0 disabled devices, create a new registration endpoint with new 'emulated-tpm-seed' value, build the ISO, download and install for every new machine.

 ![image](https://github.com/IndustryFusion/docs/assets/128161316/75d9202f-c3d2-48cf-a3f7-f072fa0209ee)

 #### b.
 RKE2 for Smartbox